The application period for the 2023 Natural & Cultural Heritage Grant program is now closed. We invite you to view the grant evaluation sessions:

 The Heritage Conservation Council of Douglas County promotes the conservation of our cultural and natural heritage to honor our past, enrich our present, and inspire our future.
-The Heritage Conservation Council makes recommendations to the Douglas County Commission on how to best establish a framework to conserve our natural & cultural heritage for future generations and to enhance economic benefits of tourism, local agriculture, and other endeavors based on such conservation efforts.
-Background Documents: Natural Cultural Heritage Taskforce Final Report (PDF format) HCC Resolution 11-19 (PDF format)
+They make recommendations to the Douglas County Commission on how to best establish a framework to conserve our natural & cultural heritage for future generations and to enhance economic benefits of tourism, local agriculture, and other endeavors based on such conservation efforts.

 - Ensure the conservation of the County’s natural and cultural resources.

 - Implement the strategies and goals identified for the protection, development and utilization of heritage resources as defined in the County Comprehensive Plan.

 - Foster civic pride and promote tourism, particularly as related to the natural resources, pre-settlement history, settlement history, and the themes encompassed in Freedom’s Frontier National Heritage Area.

-- Work in concert with the State Historic Preservation Officer and observe the State Preservation Act, contained at K.S.A.
-75-2701 et seq., as amended.
+- Work in concert with the State Historic Preservation Officer and observe the State Preservation Act.

 - Support education programs to increase public awareness of and support for the County’s historic environment.